in St. Louis, MO

 Various techniques in eyelid rejuvenation allow for an individualized approach to maximize every patient’s outcome.
 Dr. Steitz will discuss the procedure with you and any additional details before and after surgery.

 Blepharoplasty is performed as an outpatient procedure.
 Patients are made comfortable with a local anesthetic that numbs the nerve endings around the eyes.
 Sedation may also be administered for comfort.
-The entire surgery can last from one to two hours.
-Both the upper and lower eyelids may be treated in the same procedure if so desired.

 upper blepharoplasty Procedure

 Incisions are made in the natural crease of the eye where resulting scars will be unnoticeable.
 Through incisions, Dr. Steitz repositions fat deposits or removes fatty tissue using the careful technique.
 He then tightens muscles and trims excess skin.
 Incisions are closed with medical adhesive or very fine sutures.

 Lower Blepharoplasty is conducted through discreet or completely hidden incisions.
 Similar to the upper eyelids, the area beneath the eyes is modified through fat repositioning and tissue-tightening.
 Excess skin is trimmed and incisions are closed.